-New indictments returned against a convicted serial killer
+New indictments returned in Texas against convicted murderer

 Chemirmir already has been convicted in Dallas County of capital murder in the 2018 death of 81-year-old Lu Thi Harris.
 Prosecutors were not seeking the death penalty, so Chemirmir was sentenced automatically to life in prison without parole.

-He now has been charged in the deaths of 22 older women in Collin and adjoining Dallas County.
+The accused serial killer has now has been charged in the deaths of 22 older women in Collin and adjoining Dallas County.

 “These indictments should serve as a reminder that every victim of a violent crime deserves to have their case investigated and prosecuted, and Collin County law enforcement and prosecutors will work every day to hold violent offenders accountable,” said Collin County District Attorney Greg Willis in a statement.

-Note: This story has been corrected to show that Billy Chemirmir is a convicted murderer and an accused serial killer.